-- Depressed groundwater elevations, both as measured by the Key Wells Index and in specific portions of the management area; - Very limited offshore gradient for a large area of the coastal and central portions of the NMMA; - Very limited gradient separating the management area with the coastal area of seawater intrusion to the north.
+- Depressed groundwater elevations, both as measured by the Key Wells Index and in specific portions of the management area; - An onshore gradient for a large area of the coastal and central portions of the NMMA.

 Potential actions to address the above concerns include a range of projects and activities already in place, in progress, or contemplated for future consideration.
 Many of these possibilities have been reviewed previously in water supply evaluations (SAIC, 2006; Kennedy-Jenks, 2001; Bookman-Edmonston, 1994).